 To learn more, visit the websites of these industry organizations: The Canadian Marketing Association and DM Magazine.
 Both are widely considered to be leading sources of information about direct marketing in Canada.

 The Canadian legal system imposes few restrictions on joint ventures or licensing.
 Some joint ventures require approval from the Government of Canada under the Investment Canada Act.
 For most new ventures, foreign investors need only notify the Canadian government of their investment.
 Foreign licensors do not require registration or public disclosure.

 On March 10, 2016, the United States Customs and Border Protection (CBP) raised the value of the de minimis exemption from US$200 to US$800 for goods shipped from Canada to U.S. buyers.
 This exemption applies to a shipment of merchandise imported by one person on one day that generally may be imported free of duties and taxes.
 The US$800 rate set by the United States CBP is among the highest allowable thresholds in the world.
-Under USMCA, the de minimis threshold was increased from C$20 to C$40, or about US$32, for goods shipped from the United States to Canadian buyers.
-Canada also agreed under USMCA to provide duty free shipments up to C$150, or about US$107.
+Under the USMCA, the de minimis threshold was increased from C$20 to C$40, or about US$31, for goods shipped from the United States to Canadian buyers.
+Canada also agreed under the USMCA to provide duty free shipments up to C$150, or about US$116.50.

 Canadian businesses have a strong reputation for business ethics.
 Nonetheless, before signing a major contract or entering a long-term partnership agreement in Canada, U.S. exporters should perform appropriate due diligence on their business partners and agents.
 The Commercial Service offers an International Company Profile (ICP) service that conducts routine background checks on Canadian companies.
-For information on the ICP, please contact Commercial Specialist Mehdi Azeriah at email@example.com.
+For information on the ICP, please contact Commercial Specialist Abedin Kader at firstname.lastname@example.org.